15 Until Next Time…

 The Data

 Model performance is largely going to come from the quality of the data and how you’ve prepared it, from ensuring its integrity to feature engineering.
-Some models will definitely work better than others in certain situations, but there are no guarantees, and often the practical difference in performance is minimal.
+Some models will usually work better than others in certain situations, but there are no guarantees, and often the practical difference in performance is minimal.
 But you can potentially improve performance by understanding your data better, and by understanding the limitations of your model.
 Having more domain knowledge can help reduce noise and irrelevant information that you might have otherwise retained, and can provide insights for feature engineering.
 Thorough data exploration can reveal bugs and issues to be fixed, and will help you understand the relationships between your features and your target.

 The Interpretation

 Once you have a model, you need to understand what it’s telling you.
-This can be as simple as looking at the coefficients of a linear regression, or as complex as trying to understand the weights of a hidden layer in a neural network.
-Once you get past a linear regression though, expect model interpretation to get hard.
+This can be as simple as looking at the coefficients of a linear regression, or as complex as trying to understand the output of a hidden layer in a neural network.
+Once you get past a linear regression though, you need to expect model interpretation to get hard.
 But whatever model you use, you need to be able to explain what the model is doing, and how you’re ultimately coming to your conclusions.
 This can be difficult, and often requires a lot of work.
 Even if you’ve used a model often, it may still be difficult to understand in a new data environment.
 Model interpretation can take a lot of effort, but it’s important to do what’s necessary to trust your model results, and help others trust them as well.

 What You Do With It

 Once you have the model and you (think you) understand it, you need to be able to use it effectively.
 If you’ve gone to this sort of trouble, you must have had a good reason for undertaking what can be a very difficult task.
 We use models to make business decisions, inform policy, understand the world around us, and to make our lives better.
 However, using a model effectively means understanding its limitations, as well as the practical, ethical, scientific, and other consequences of the decisions you make based on it.
-It’s at this point that the real value of your model is realized.
+It’s at this point that the true value of your model is realized.

-In the end models are a tool to help you solve a problem.
+In the end, models are a tool to help you solve a problem.
 They do not solve the problem for you, and they do not absolve you of the responsibility of understanding the problem and the consequences of your decisions.

 15.4 More Models